go-to-k/image-scanner-with-trivy/API.md

 The severity depends on the compile option, the default configuration, etc. NVD doesn't know how the vendor distributes the software.
 Red Hat evaluates the severity more accurately.
 That's why Trivy prefers vendor scores over NVD.

+It defaults to `CRITICAL` IN THIS CONSTRUCT for safety in CI/CD, but the default configuration of Trivy is "CRITICAL,HIGH,MEDIUM,LOW,UNKNOWN".

 > [https://aquasecurity.github.io/trivy/latest/docs/scanner/vulnerability/#severity-selection](https://aquasecurity.github.io/trivy/latest/docs/scanner/vulnerability/#severity-selection)